Foamimi/Eldryn-Extended---HD-Quests/README.md

 Redoran v1.5.3
    - Updated Fancy Sleeping Tree Replacer
    - Updated instructions for Fancy Sleeping Tree Replacer
+   - Corrected a typo with Optimized ENB Light Meshes - Medieval Candlehorns and Sconces (no more scones!)

 Redoran v1.5.2.1
    - No changes needed